davisjam/davisjam.github.io/_pages/home.md

 ## 2025

+- Paschal will begin a role as a Software Engineer at Google following his PhD.
+On to the next adventure!
 - Eli is awarded a Rolls-Royce Cyber Technology Research Assistantship for his MSc work.
 Congrats, Eli!
 - Dharun passes his preliminary exam.
 Congratulations, PhD Candidate Anandayuvaraj!
 - I receive the inaugural Paul Krause Faculty Research Award from ECE@Purdue.
 What an honor!